vandycknick/blog/2022/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript.md

 111
 ```

 > The status code returned from waitPid is truncated to an 8bit value, meaning the max return value is 255.
+Any higher value will get wrapped around.

+### UNIX Time-sharing System (uts)

 ## Pivoting into a new filesystem